 Peek a Bloom

-The person smiling at you on the picture above is Nikos, barista and roaster at Peek a Bloom, who had already been with the Mind the Cup family before building up this new place.
+The person smiling at you on the picture above is Nikos, barista and roaster at Peek a Bloom, who had already been with the Mind the Cup family before building up this new cafe.
 That very day we met I was lucky to be surrounded by 3 latte art champions!
 Nikos had won the 2015 Latte Art Championships in Greece, Arnon Thitiprasert, who is the World Latte Art Champion 2017, was visiting from Thailand and Michalis Karagiannis was runner up at the same competition.
-When the latter two were deep in latte art discussions I picked Nikos brain about their coffee.
+When the latter two were deep in latte art discussions I picked Nikos brain about the coffee menu.

 105 62 Athens

 Come day, come night - The Underdog has got you covered!
 Set in a picturesque pedestrian street close to Thissio metro station, it's not only coffee shop, roastery and bar all in one, but also home to 3 World Coffee in Good Spirits Champions and one Runner-Up!
-There is really no limit to the professionalism and innovation you'll encounter here.
+There is really no limit to the professionalism and innovation you'll encounter at the Underdog cafe.

 118 51 Athens